 - Battery water

-These items are deemed to be at Owner's Risk (that is, they are NOT covered by Sendle's cover policy).
+These items are deemed to be at ‘owner's risk’ (that is, they are NOT covered by Sendle's Cover Policy) but it’s totally up to you to send them:

 - Flowers or plants